This post contains affiliate links

 Why This Tzatziki Sauce Deserves a Spot in Your Kitchen

 There are some sauces so good, they steal the show.
 This is one of them.
-Traditional Tzatziki has you chopping, salting and seeding cucumbers.
-Our updated Easy Tzatziki Sauce is creamy, tangy, and loaded with fresh herbs and feta—basically, the secret weapon to making any meal instantly better.
+Traditional Tzatziki often has grated cucumber which waters down the sauce.
+Our updated Easy Tzatziki Sauce upgrades this step to seeded and diced cucumbers (no watery sauce) AND had feta cheese right in the recipe, so no fighting over the feta cheese.
 And the best part?
 It takes minutes to whip up.

 This sauce is the perfect balance of creamy and salty, with that signature punch of Greek feta in every single bite.
-If you’ve ever found yourself picking out the few precious feta crumbles from a salad (we’ve all been there), this sauce is your answer—feta in every. single. spoonful.
+If you’ve ever found yourself picking out the few precious feta crumbles from a salad (we’ve all been there), this sauce is your answer, with feta in every. single. spoonful.

-Let’s dive into everything you need to know to master this simple yet game-changing recipe.
+Let’s dive into everything you need to know to master this simple yet game-changing tzatziki recipe!

 - Prep Time: 10 minutes